Eliminate Indoor Hypothermia – Furnace Repair or Furnace Replace?

 Repair Cost vs. Replacement Cost

-Homeowners should decide their repair cost cutoff point.
+Homeowners should decide on their repair cost cutoff point.
 How expensive does a furnace repair need to be before it’s not worth it?
 Consumer Reports suggests that if the cost to repair your current furnace is 50% of the cost of a new furnace, you should replace it.2

 For example, if your furnace has a cracked heat exchanger that is not covered by a limited warranty, the equipment replacement in addition to labor costs may exceed up to the 50% threshold.
 At that point, it may be time to replace.
-Additionally, the long term energy bill savings of purchasing a high-efficient furnace may outweigh the price of a series of costly repairs.
+Additionally, the long term energy bill savings of purchasing a high-efficiency furnace may outweigh the price of a series of costly repairs.
 On the contrary, if the problem is an easy, relatively inexpensive fix that restores peak efficiency, a repair may be the best approach.

 To get a more specific, cost vs. benefit assessment, a homeowner should discuss repair vs replace costs with their local HVAC dealer.